Alejogb1/job-board/blog-data/which-activation-function-best-suits-hidden-layers-in-regression-neural-networks.md

 id: "which-activation-function-best-suits-hidden-layers-in-regression-neural-networks"
 ---

-Okay, let's tackle this.
+, let's tackle this.
 Thinking back to a project involving predicting energy consumption for a large industrial facility several years ago, I distinctly remember the struggles we faced with choosing the "right" activation functions for our hidden layers.
 It wasn’t just about raw performance; stability and convergence played massive roles, too.
-So, diving into which activation function *best* suits hidden layers in regression neural networks, it’s less about a single perfect answer and more about a nuanced understanding of trade-offs.
+So, diving into which activation function _best_ suits hidden layers in regression neural networks, it’s less about a single perfect answer and more about a nuanced understanding of trade-offs.

 When you’re dealing with regression, you’re generally aiming to predict a continuous output – a numerical value, rather than a class or category.
 This immediately shifts our perspective from activation functions often used in classification, like sigmoid or softmax.
 These functions tend to squash outputs into specific ranges, and that's counterproductive when we need a full, unrestricted range.
 Hidden layers, the layers between your input and output, are primarily responsible for learning complex non-linear relationships in your data.
 Thus, selecting activation functions that facilitate this is key.